 “When the stories of a group of people numbering more than half our population are excluded, our understanding of gender, and of each other suffers.
 This is true (though on a much, much smaller scale) of the stories of trans* artists as well.
 But the experiences and identities of the trans* community cannot be conflated with the experiences and identity of women in general.
 Pretending these experiences are one and the same may be inclusive and progressive, but it is also dishonest and disempowering…The idea behind gender parity is not that any one woman playwright will embody all women in society, but rather, that by including more women in our story telling we get a broader and better picture of what it is to be a woman in our world.
 Proponents of including trans* writers in this list argue that their stories are a part of this broad experience of women.
 But this begs a question, why not simply include these trans* writers as women, with no “and/ors” about it?
 Why list them separately?”

 The question at the end is actually quite a legitimate one in many ways.
 If the sole purpose of this list was to promulgate the names of women writers, then yes, there’s little reason to note that the list is inclusive of trans women.
 However, the writers of this list went out of their way to specify the larger trans umbrella, which extends beyond binary-identified trans people to include the wide variety of individuals with non-binary identities such genderqueer, genderfluid, agender, etc. David is correct when he states that when women’s stories aren’t told, “our understanding of gender, and each other, suffer.”
-What he misses, however, is that when the bulk of our storytelling in essentially all media comes from cis-gender men, the trans* characters they write are not created from the direct lived experience of being trans in a cis-dominated culture, so there’s very valid reasons for including trans* people in a list like this.
+What he misses, however, is that when the bulk of our storytelling in essentially all media comes from cis-gender men, the trans* characters they write are not created from the direct lived experience of being trans in a cis-dominated culture, so there are very valid reasons for including trans* people in a list like this.

 If that had been the end of the Marcus’ criticisms, it would be easy to forgive him for his oversight.
 Sadly, he goes onto attempt to unnecessarily politicize the issue and further demonstrate his lack of knowledge or empathy when it comes to trans issues: